 - A job may contain multiple volumes and multiple mirrors.
-The CHANGEMIRRORTYPE command will modify the type of one mirror each time it is used. - The mirror type of an existing mirror can be changed while the mirror is in the active Mirroring state.
+The CHANGEMIRRORTYPE command will modify the type of one mirror each time it is used. - The volume must be online on each system in the mirror to change the mirror type of an existing mirror. - The mirror type of an existing mirror can be changed while the mirror is in the active Mirroring state.
 The type change takes effect immediately. - The mirror type of non-existing mirrors can be changed.
-See the $1\times1\times1$ example below. - The mirror type of a mirror that is in the Split-Brain state cannot be changed the Split Brain must be resolved first.
+See the $1\times1\times1$ example below.

-• If a job contains multiple mirrors, individual mirror types can be modified.
+- The mirror type of a mirror that is in the Split-Brain state cannot be changed the Split Brain must be resolved first. - If a job contains multiple mirrors, individual mirror types can be modified.
 Having mixed mirror types within a job, and within the mirrors for an individual volume in the job, is supported.